 Review your sales prices regularly

-- retailing and wholesale is the difference between the stock at the start and end of an inventory reporting period.
-This would include stock sold in between
+- is the difference between the stock at the start and end of an inventory reporting period – this would include stock sold in between

-- manufacturing is finished-goods stock, plus raw materials inventories, goods-in-process stock, direct labour, direct factory overhead costs and goods sold in between
+- is finished-goods stock, plus raw materials inventories, goods-in-process stock, direct labour, direct factory overhead costs – and goods sold in between

-- service businesses is determined by labour used rather than sale of a product.
-So calculating the cost of goods sold is simpler due to the low-level use of materials required to earn the income.
+- is determined by labour used rather than sale of a product – so calculating the cost of goods sold is simpler due to the low-level use of materials required to earn the income.

 Expenses have an impact on profits.
 Review your expenses and look for ways you can cut back.

-Separating expenses into categories will help you to calculate your costs.
-It also helps you to see where they are rising or can be reduced.
-Expense categories include:
+Separating expenses into categories helps calculate your costs.
+It also helps to identify where costs are rising, or can be reduced.

-- cost of goods sold.
-These are expenses relating directly to sales such as buying stock or components, freight costs if goods are shipped to your business or wages if a staff member works directly on producing an item for sale
+- wages – if a staff member works directly on producing an item for sale

-- fixed expenses.
-These are expenses that stay the same when your sales increase such as rent, insurance, licensee fees, utilities etc
+- fixed expenses – these are expenses that stay the same when your sales increase such as;

-- variable expenses.
-These are expenses that go up or down based on the sales you make such as advertising, delivery charges and electricity if you're manufacturing.
+- variable expenses – these are expenses that go up or down based on the sales you make such as;

 Case Study: Get financially organised and grow your profits